SwanseaU-TTW/CSCM59/lectures/4_design/principles.md

 * Heath's theorem proves that decomposition keeps information
 * Keep primary key to single column wherever possible
 * Functional dependency diagrams show how keys relate to data
+* Normal forms are about the non-key attributes